pseudopulse/ChaoticSkills/README.md

 Offensive Microbots (Passive) - Gain 3 combatant microbots that fire slowing lasers at nearby enemies for 160% damage, and one alongside you for 360% damage

-Gaze of the Void (Primary) - Charge up and fire a devastating blast of slowing v??oid sp??ikes for 12x100% damage.
+Spark Cannon (Primary) - Channel an electric beam for 340% damage.
+Deals critical hits after 3 seconds.

 Crash Remote (Utility) - Call down reinforcements from the UES Safe Travels, has a long cooldown.